verifa/metrics/README.md

 To find the ID for a specific database in Notion, see [this](https://stackoverflow.com/questions/67728038/where-to-find-database-id-for-my-database-in-notion) link.

+To check that the dB ID's are correct there is a simple test script in the `scripts` folder.
+When running it will fetch the dB content and save it in local JSON files for further perusal.

 ## Configuration files

 Metrics is expecting a simple layout for the optional configuration files.
 A folder structure found in `/tempo` or, if set, in ${TEMPO_CONFIG_PATH}.